Q1. How Do I order a Sample?

 The packaging is quite impressive considering we are all about lowering the cost.
 However in order to ensure that the marble makes it in one piece from Italy to Savannah and then from our warehouse to your home, retail store or warehouse we have taken some steps and care over the packaging.
 We are considerate not just for our warehouse workers but for the end user packing almost all our products in boxes of 5SF.
 This ensure the boxes are manageable and can be lifted easily (especially lugging it upstairs to the bathroom).

 Bianco Carrara Stella Long Octagon Packaging (5SF to a box)

-Every time the above occurs (at least two times a month) for some reason we are somehow to blame.
-We ask customers to order another 10%, not because we want to increase our sales by 10% but because we do not want the above scenario to occur.
+Every time the above nightmare scenario occurs (at least two times a month) for some reason we are somehow to blame.
+We ask customers to order another 20%, not because we want to increase our sales by 20% but because we do not want the this bad scenario to occur.
 We have yet to fail anyone and we do come up with the matching product, but it adds time and additional shipping cost.
-PLEASE ORDER 10% ADDITIONAL TILE WHEN PLACING YOUR ORDER.
+PLEASE ORDER 20% ADDITIONAL TILE WHEN PLACING YOUR ORDER.
 Then you are covered and so are we from another panicked “I didn’t order enough” email.